GlitchyByte/glitchy-lib/README.md

 ---
 ## Build code generator

 `gen-code` generates a humanly readable code.
-Unique per project as long as it's used with the same salt.
+Unique every second, per project, as long as it's used with the same salt.
 Useful to create watchers or scripts that check for change.

     ./gen-code MY_SALT